-In addition, many of the skills covered in masters degree programs in organizational leadership include some level of technological expertise including IT, ethics and the law, project management, business skills including analytics and sometimes a financial component.
+In addition, many of the skills covered in master’s degree programs in organizational leadership include some level of technical expertise including IT, ethics and the law, project management, business skills including analytics, and sometimes a financial component.
 Such programs often have a capstone or culminating project requirement that brings the coursework to a close.
-Many of the masters programs in organizational leadership are delivered online by utilizing flexible online learning formats, and therefore, students are often able to work their way up in the same organization while they complete their studies.
+Many of the master’s programs in organizational leadership are delivered online by utilizing flexible online learning formats, and therefore, students are often able to work their way up in the same organization while they complete their studies.
 In other words, many programs are flexible enough to continue working while moving through their coursework.
 In some cases, students continue to grow at an organization where they already have connections and experience.

 Again, you will see many master in organizational leadership jobs that are relevant to the majority of programs offered.
 Some organizational leadership masters jobs include: